kouroshparsa/image_mint/README.md

-<i>image_scraper</i>
+<i>image_mint</i>

-#Purpose
+# Purpose
-- This python package can be used to download images from various search engines.
+- This python package can be used to search for and download images from various search engines.
   You can specify minimum width and height of the image if you want.

-#Installation
+# Installation
 - You must have Chrome browser installed.
 You can download it from https://www.google.com/chrome/ On Ubuntu, you can run:
   ```wget https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb